5 Major Accomplishments of Thurgood Marshall *

 Over the course of his career as Chief Counsel for the NAACP, Thurgood Marshall brought thirty-two civil rights cases before the Supreme Court.
 Of those thirty-two cases Thurgood Marshall argued, he won an impressive twenty-nine.
 Chambers vs. Florida is only one example of the many significant cases Marshall argued and won as the top lawyer for the NAACP.

 Before Thurgood Marshall achieved the significant milestone of becoming the first African-American Supreme Court Associate Justice, Marshall achieved the accomplishment of becoming the first African-American Solicitor General.
 Marshall would hold this position for only a couple of years before Lyndon Johnson had him appointed to the Supreme Court.

 These are just five of the notable things Thurgood Marshall accomplished, over the course of his remarkable life.

-Thurgood Marshall will always be remembered for his tenacity, speaking ability, and close to perfect record in cases which helped push the U.S towards integration of public schools.
-His work as chief counsel to the NAACP was invaluable, leading him to be considered as one of the most important legal counsels to ever set foot in a court room.
-His ability to convey to a jury was unmatched, and one can see this in the Brown vs. Board of Education case, because the odds were stacked heavily against him.
+Thurgood Marshall will always be remembered for his tenacity, speaking ability, and close to perfect record in cases which helped push the U.S towards the integration of public schools.
+His work as chief counsel to the NAACP was invaluable, leading him to be considered as one of the most important legal counsels to ever set foot in a courtroom.
+His ability to convey to a jury was unmatched, and one can see this in the Brown vs. Board of Education case because the odds were stacked heavily against him.

 @ALL RIGHTS RESERVED (2014) – Iforcolor.org/Dale Shields – Brantley Alan Stein